kpnDataScienceLab/keyword-extraction/README.md

 * The `--dataset` flag takes either the name of a dataset (of which the supported ones currently are *500N-KPCrowd*, *DUC-2001*, *Inspec*, *NUS*, *WWW*, *KDD*).
 Alternatively, it takes the argument *all* which uses all of the listed datasets.
-Check the datasets [readme](datasets/README.md) for more information on the supported datasets and using custom ones.
+Check [datasets](datasets) for more information on the supported datasets and using custom ones.

 * The `--matchtype` flag takes the type of string comparison to be used